Tonywuhk/realai.org/safety/effective-altruism.md

 * [Luke Muehlhauser](http://www.openphilanthropy.org/about/team/luke-muehlhauser), Research Analyst.
 He was previously the Executive Director of [MIRI](http://realai.org/safety/research-groups/#machine-intelligence-research-institute).
 * [Helen Toner](http://www.openphilanthropy.org/about/team/helen-toner), Senior Research Analyst.

-Disclosures in OPP's [Grants Database](http://www.openphilanthropy.org/giving/grants) suggest that there are likely close relationships between the staff members of OPP and its grantees:
+Disclosures in OPP's [Grants Database](http://www.openphilanthropy.org/giving/grants) suggest that there are likely close relationships between the staff members of OPP and its grantees, possibly due to involvement in the EA community.
+Below are two examples where staff members share the same house:

-* [2016 August](http://www.openphilanthropy.org/focus/global-catastrophic-risks/potential-risks-advanced-artificial-intelligence/machine-intelligence-research-institute-general-support#Relationship_disclosures): Helen lives in the same house as Nate Soares, Executive Director of MIRI, who also lives in the same house as Paul Christiano, one of OPP's technical advisors.
+* [2016 August](http://www.openphilanthropy.org/focus/global-catastrophic-risks/potential-risks-advanced-artificial-intelligence/machine-intelligence-research-institute-general-support#Relationship_disclosures).
+Helen lives in the same house as Nate Soares, Executive Director of MIRI, who also lives in the same house as Paul Christiano, one of OPP's technical advisors.
-* [2017 March](http://www.openphilanthropy.org/focus/global-catastrophic-risks/potential-risks-advanced-artificial-intelligence/openai-general-support#Relationship_disclosures): Holden lives in the same house as Dario Amodei and Paul Christiano, both OPP's technical advisors.
+* [2017 March](http://www.openphilanthropy.org/focus/global-catastrophic-risks/potential-risks-advanced-artificial-intelligence/openai-general-support#Relationship_disclosures).
+Holden lives in the same house as Dario Amodei and Paul Christiano, both OPP's technical advisors.

 ### .Impact